IBM/aspera-cli/docs/README.md

 > [!NOTE]
 > Either the public or private key can be provided, and only the public key is used.
-> This will enable to check the signature of the bearer token.
+> This enables checking the signature of bearer tokens.
 > Above command is executed with access key credentials.

-Alternatively, use the following equivalent command, as `ascli` kindly extracts the public key with extension `.pub`:
+Alternatively, use the following equivalent command, as `config genkey` also saves the public key with extension `.pub`:

 ```shell
 ascli node access_keys modify %id:self @ruby:'{token_verification_key: File.read("'$my_private_pem'.pub")}'